This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 - Gorilla Tape – This stuff is great for small repairs as it sticks to rough and uneven surfaces.
 Some people like to wrap their lighters in gorilla tape, that way whenever they need a small piece of tape they can just tear it off their lighter.

-- Important Documents – Examples include copy of driver’s licenses, insurance cards, passports, receipts of expensive purchases (such as firearms), medical records, and birth certificates.
+- Important Documents – Examples include a copy of driver’s licenses, insurance cards, passports, receipts of expensive purchases (such as firearms), medical records, and birth certificates.
 Keep them all in a waterproof bag such as a Ziploc bag.

 - Money – Important for bartering with others or to buy food and water in a post-SHTF world.
 Ideally, you would bring plenty of cash along with some small silver and gold coins.